Understanding Lack of Empathy After Brain Injury and How to Cope

 Empathy is the ability to see things from another person’s perspective and feel what they feel.

-The orbitofrontal cortex is another area of the brain that helps us react to another person’s feelings.
+Many areas of the frontal lobe are essential to the execution of empathy.
+For example, the right supramarginal gyrus helps people overcome egocentric bias (self-centeredness) when making decisions.
+The orbitofrontal cortex is an area of the brain that helps us react to another person’s feelings.
 Therefore, if any of these brain regions become damaged, a lack of empathy can occur.

 Other cognitive and behavioral problems that can accompany a lack of empathy after a brain injury include: